AppImageCrafters/appimage-builder-docs/source/intro/overview.rst

 What’s next?
 ------------

-The next steps for you is to `install appimage-builder`_, `follow through the tutorial`_ to learn how to create recipes for more complex applications and join the `appimage community`_.
+The next steps for you is to :ref:`install appimage-builder <intro-install>`, :ref:`follow through the tutorial <intro-tutorial>` to learn how to create recipes for more complex applications and join the :ref:`appimage community <community>`.

 Thanks for your interest!